ba-perez/mountain-pine-health/README.md

 ## First things first
 - Are all files up to date?
-    Either update them or add a to-do below
+    Either update them or add a to-do below <br />
-    Then continue working
+    Then continue working <br />

 ## To do
 - Describe randomiser scripts (Python and R)